Data on people’s ability in Welsh and how often they speak the language for April 2019 to March 2020.

 The Census of Population is the key source used to measure the number of Welsh speakers in Wales.
 However, as the Annual Population Survey (APS) provides quarterly results, it is useful to use the APS to look at trends in the Welsh language between censuses.

-- For the year ending 31 March 2020 the APS reported that 28.3% of people aged three and over were able to speak Welsh.
-This figure equates to 855,200 people
+For the year ending 31 March 2020 the Annual Population Survey reported that 28.2% of people aged three and over were able to speak Welsh.
+This figure equates to 853,900 people.

 The Census results and APS results for 2001 and 2011 have also been plotted on the chart above to indicate the large discrepancy between the two sources at the same time periods.
 There are a number of possible explanations for why Census results would be lower than survey results.
 For example, the Census is a statutory self-completion questionnaire, the APS is a voluntary survey, which uses face-to-face interviews.